janspale/janspale.github.io/_pages/about.md

 My research focus is distributed energy systems, high temperature heat pumps, combined heat and power, waste heat recovery and industrial process heat supply.
 If you are interested in any of that, feel free to check out the [publications](https://janspale.github.io/publications/) subpage or eventually contact me for future collaboration!

-Currently a Fulbright Visiting Researcher at Purdue University, [Ray W. Herrick Laboratories](https://engineering.purdue.edu/Herrick), pursuing to develop industrial high temperature heat pumps within the team of Thermal Systems and High Performance Buildings under supervision of [Prof. Davide Ziviani](https://engineering.purdue.edu/ME/People/ptProfile?resource_id=164622).
+A Fulbright Alumnus (2023/2024) at Purdue University, [Ray W. Herrick Laboratories](https://engineering.purdue.edu/Herrick), pwhere I pursued to develop industrial high temperature heat pumps within the team of Thermal Systems and High Performance Buildings under supervision of [Prof. Davide Ziviani](https://engineering.purdue.edu/ME/People/ptProfile?resource_id=164622).

 All the links for social media connections are shared below, just click the icons and it will guide you to other places on the internet I publish content to.